nater0000/simple-app/README.md

 # simple-app
 Simple App is reclaiming complex web-style interfaces for low level programmers.

-Build a sophisticated UI using web technologies including html, css, javascript, then launch it inside a native C++ application with no internet connection or external dependencies required.
+Leverage a sophisticated UI using web technologies including html, css, javascript, then run it inside a native C++ application with no internet connection or external dependencies required.

 This is accomplished by filling the Window with a Microsoft WebView2 (or similar) component, and navigating the View to a local 'index.html' which is retrieved through an embedded civetweb C web and websocket server.

 Optionally, by injecting uiweb's javascript websocket server into 'index.html' a new layer of application interactions becomes available that could not exist on a website.

 # Setup